Communication plans often include these six key components:

 Here we’ve customized the basic outline of a communication plan

 for purpose-driven organizations.

-We’ve described the characteristics of each component and highlighted, what we believe, should be the central question that each component should be able to answer.
-Here are the key components and approach for an effective communication plan for purpose-driven organizations… (If you prefer a PDF version, download a copy here.)
+And, we’ve included a central question that each component should be able to answer.
+Here we go… Number 1 through 6….
+(If you prefer a PDF version, download a copy here.)

 #1: Communication Goals and Objectives

 - Should be consistent with organization’s mission (i.e.,purpose)

 - Should be limited to three to five statements; although one may be enough

 - Examples: Increase awareness, change perception, take action

 - Should be a measurable outcome, specific to each target audience and include timeframe

 What does success look like?